2 Kings 8 – New Kings in Syria and Judah

 Then he departed from Elisha, and came to his master, who said to him, “What did Elisha say to you?”
 And he answered, “He told me you would surely recover.”
 But it happened on the next day that he took a thick cloth and dipped it in water, and spread it over his face so that he died; and Hazael reigned in his place.

 a.
-He told me you would surely recover: Which he certainly did or would have, had not the wicked Hazael committed murder.
+He told me you would surely recover: The king certainly did recover, or would have, had not the wicked Hazael committed murder.

 i.
 “He represents the prophet’s answer by halves, that by his master’s security he might have the fitter opportunity to execute his treasonable design.”
 (Poole)